writethedocs/www/docs/conf/portland/2020/news/covid-19-update-03.rst

 Hey Folks,

 We hope that you're doing okay.
-It's been a stressful couple weeks, and we wanted to send positive thoughts as we all attempt to get through this. `Please let us know`_ if there is anything we can do to help you.
+It's been a stressful few weeks, and we wanted to send positive thoughts as we all attempt to get through this. `Please let us know`_ if there is anything we can do to help you.

 The true power of community comes in the most trying of times.
 It's been amazing watching folks come together on :doc:`Slack </slack>`, and we're trying to plan more ways for folks to feel connected and supported.